-Anatomy - Left lateral liver resection, open
+Anatomy - Left lateral liver resection, open - general and visceral surgery

 Functional liver anatomy

 In terms of surface relations, on the superior parietal surface the insertion of the ligamentum teres and the falciform ligament, and the sagittal fissure on the inferior aspect divide the liver into a large right and small left lobe (about 80:20 by volume), this gross anatomical division does not correspond with the functional anatomy of the liver.
 The functional structure of the liver is governed by the branches of the structures in the porta hepatis: Portal vein, hepatic artery and hepatic duct.
 Not only do these three anatomical structures branch, mostly in matching fashion, in the porta hepatis but also in the hepatic parenchyma.
 Because the blood supply and bile drainage of each hepatic segment are completely independent of all other segments, each segment may be resected without compromising the function of the remaining liver.

 Therefore, the concept of “functional anatomy” refers to the hepatic substructure based on circumscribed, hemodynamically independent areas of parenchyma, the knowledge of which is essential for surgical strategy in liver resections.

 The functional structure of the liver rests on the portal vein ramifying into individual, completely independent subunits, the liver segments.